 • The Alleged Act- what exactly happened?
 Was there a weapon involved?

-• The Existence of injuries- injuries generally point to a deeper problem in the household, and generally take dropping the case off the table.
+• The Existence of injuries- injuries generally point to a deeper problem in the household and generally take dropping the case off the table.

 • The Defendant’s Criminal History

 Your rights to firearm possession will be taken away if you are subject to a Family Violence Protective Order.
-The only way to get your rights to gun ownership back are to have your conviction expunged or set aside, or if you have been pardoned or had your civil rights restored.
+The only way to get your rights to gun ownership back is to have your conviction expunged or set aside, or if you have been pardoned or had your civil rights restored.

 The state of Texas does not have a statute that specifically addresses domestic violence.
 Typically, these charges fall under Title 5, Chapter 22 of the Texas Penal Code.
 Sec.
 22.01 defines assault as when a person knowingly engages in the following: